Interna1ta/interna1ta/README.md

 ### Hi, I'm Pere

-I am a Full-Stack Web Developer working in Barcelona, Spain.
+I am a Technical Product Manager working in Barcelona, Spain.

 With an Architect and Urbanist background, I am interested in how design and new technologies can help society to move forward.